ArtScienceLab/Qualisys-MAX4Live-Ableton/README.md

 # Qualisys-MAX4Live-Ableton
 Max4Live plug-in to receive Qualisys OSC and control Ableton track parameters

-This Max for live patch is to be placed in the Ableton master track.
+This MAX4live patch is to be placed in the Ableton Live master track.
 It receives OSC from Qualisys on port 45458 and controls ableton parameters:
 - track start/stop
 - track tempo (BPM)